Lewes: Media

 The Sussex Express newspaper (formally the Sussex Express and County Herald) was established in 1837 in Lewes as the Sussex Agricultural Express and merged with the Sussex County Herald in 1938.
 Now headquartered in Horsham, it serves Lewes and much of East Sussex.
 It has four editions and includes extensive coverage of the local sports scene.
 It is part of the Johnston Press network of newspapers.

 Viva Lewes was founded as a weekly web magazine in January 2006 and also as a monthly print handbook in October 2006 covering events and activities in and around the Lewes area.
 It ceased publication in 2020.

 In December 2018 a monthly lifestyle publication Town & County Magazine was launched, with coverage of local life, history, and culture, and celebrity interviews, across Lewes district as well as Alfriston & Ditchling.

-More Radio Mid-Sussex, based in Burgess Hill, broadcasts to an area which extends to Lewes.
+Local television news programmes are BBC South East Today and ITV News Meridian (East).

+The town's local radio stations are BBC Radio Sussex, Heart South, Seahaven FM and More Radio Mid-Sussex.

 Lewes has its own RSL radio station, Rocket FM, which broadcasts via FM and the Internet for three weeks in October/November each year, covering the Bonfire period.